Skip to content

 Wave 1: Experimentation

-Most firms currently find themselves in this experimentation phase, driven by external pressures that no longer allow for passive observation.
-Corporate clients are explicitly demanding AI capabilities from their legal advisors, whilst competitive pressure mounts from AI-enabled competitors who are already demonstrating measurable efficiency gains.
+Most firms are in the experimentation phase, driven by external pressures that no longer allow for passive observation.
+Corporate clients are demanding AI capabilities from their legal advisors, whilst AI-enabled competitors are already demonstrating measurable efficiency gains.

-This has driven widespread experimentation across the legal sector.
+This drives widespread experimentation.
 Firms are launching pilot projects focused on specific tasks: contract review accelerates, due diligence becomes more efficient, and discovery processes are streamlined.
 These tactical wins are real and measurable.
 Legal professionals anticipate saving 5 hours per week, equating to 240 hours annually.

 Wave 2: Systematization